 If a home is put up for auction, the auction may take place anywhere from a local courthouse to a hotel or even the front yard of the home.
 There are two ways homes are auctioned.
 A lender confirmed auction – meaning that the lender has to accept the offer before the house is sold.
 You may not win even if you are the highest bidder.
 In an absolute auction, the property goes to the highest bidder.

 Auction prices can start at the remaining mortgage on the home or a lower price -used primarily to help spur the bidders to bid more.
-In a foreclosure auction – the lender cannot gain any profit from the auction.
-Instead, the lenders often take a loss, and if there does happen to be a profit, all proceeds are designated to the owner of the home, after all the remaining mortgages, and liens are paid.
+In a foreclosure auction, the lender cannot gain any profit from the auction.
+Instead, the lenders often take a loss.
+If there does happen to be a profit, all proceeds are designated to the owner of the home, after all the remaining mortgages, and liens are paid.

 If you are interested in participating in an auction near you, you can learn more about the property by visiting an open house (if available) or check the local listing.
 If the property in question is not participating in either, a drive-by may be your only option.